kiselevskaya/Python/experiments/34_question_and_solutions/04_trees_and_graphs/README.md

     For the purpose of this question, a balanced tree is defined to be a tree such that the heights of the two subtrees of any node never differ by more than one.

+**route_between_nodes.py**

+    Given a directed graph, design an algorithm to find out whether there is a route between two nodes.